rabiyamian/DETECT/content/home/opening questions.md

 Cases of elder abuse are difficult to find and even harder to report to the authorities.

-Elders who suffer from abuse are more likely to have physical injuries, mental health issues, trouble with daily tasks, sickness, and early death.
+Elders who live with abuse are more likely to have physical injuries, mental health issues, trouble with daily tasks, sickness, and early death.
 They also have increased emergency room visits, hospitalizations, and nursing home admissions.

 DETECT helps to raise awareness of elder abuse, find and report cases, and prevent more abuse from happening.